fabio-r-almeida/Premium-Minds-Challenge/README.md

 readline-sync : to read a prompt input jest : to test the code
 ```
+Uses a dynamic grid generator to improve performance.
+It creates a grid big enough for all possible combinations depending on the input path.
+This saves processing time and makes the code run faster.

 # How to use
 ## The following files need NodeJS to be installed and ready to be used.